tensorush/tensorush.github.io/content/psg.md

 - ## **Know Thyself**

 Figure out what you're good at and how to make that useful to others, especially the ones immediately around you.
-Be very cautious about caring and stressing for the whole world, though.
+Be very cautious about caring and stressing for the whole world.
 You most probably don't need to, but more importantly, it will be destructive.
 And hardly in a good way.

 <!-- The Magician vs Judgement -->